jeanslack/Videomass/Pages/Presets/presets_update.md

 ---

-From version 3.3.5, Videomass can manage the import and export of presets more efficiently.
-Furthermore, the possibility of checking the presence of new versions of the presets and also of downloading them has been implemented.
+Since version 3.3.5, Videomass can manage the import and export of presets more efficiently.
+Furthermore, the possibility of checking new versions and downloading them has been implemented.

 To use new presets, follow the steps below.